Our History

 Mentors

-We have approximately 75 mentors (direct support staff) who help the individuals we support with their activities of daily living, employment, and recreation.
+We have approximately 100 direct support professionals who help the individuals we support with their activities of daily living, employment, and recreation.
 These staff range from 20 – 75 years old with various backgrounds, interests, and education.
 The variety of staff enables us to match the individuals and mentors according to their interests, preferred activity levels, and personalities.

 Do you have a question about Farmsteads of New England?
 We’re here to help.

-Sign up and stay up-to-date about what's happening at Farmsteads of New England.
+Sign up and stay up-to-date with the "what's happenings" at Farmsteads of New England!

 At Rosewald Farm